-Episode 2: Education through a girl’s eyes
+Season 1, episode 2: Education through a girl’s eyes

 Nationwide lockdowns in 194 countries left 1.6 billion children – approximately 90 per cent of the world's students – out of school by early April.
 Many girls risk never returning to the classroom, as families turn to child marriage or child labour to ease their economic burdens.

-Episode 3: Relationship through girl's eyes
+Season 1, episode 3: Relationships through a girl’s eyes

-Episode 4: Inequality through a girl’s eyes
+Season 1, episode 4: Inequality through a girl’s eyes

 As COVID-19 spreads, girls speak up for their right to live free from female genital mutilation, and to access equal opportunities for protection and well-being.